noiseprotocol/noise_spec/noise.md

 specifies.

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
-A `HandshakeState` extends a `SymmetricHandshakeState` with DH variables.
+A `HandshakeState` extends a `SymmetricState` with DH variables.

 To execute a Noise protocol you `Initialize()` a `HandshakeState`, then call `MixHash()` for any public keys that were exchanged prior to the handshake (see